Latino Communication Leadership

 Please see the Graduate Catalog Archives for PDF versions of past catalogs.

-The certificate in Latino communication leadership introduces students to the fundamental courses that are part of the master of arts (MA) in communications management and may eventually open the rest of that curricular program to them for completion.
-This certificate program will provide students with the fundamentals necessary to advance into management positions in various types of media organizations, with a special eye on providing students with experience and expertise on communication needs of the Latino community.
+The certificate in Latino communication leadership introduces students to the fundamental courses that are part of the master of arts (MA) in communications management.
+All course work completed as part of the Latino communication leadership certificate may be applied towards that degree.
+This certificate program will provide students with the fundamentals necessary to advance into management positions in various types of media organizations, with a special eye to providing students with experience and expertise on communication needs of the Latino community.
 Students seeking to advance into managerial positions in communication firms, especially organizations working in Latino communities, would benefit from this curricular program.

 This program is only offered through the metro campus locations in San Antonio, Orlando, and Irvine, along with hybrid course offerings at the Webster Groves home campus.
 To qualify for this certificate program, students must be enrolled for in-person classroom offerings or hybrid courses at one of those four locations.